Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Form with ImageList Control highlighted in Design View is given below for reference:

-5. Display its Property Sheet and change the Name Property value to ImageList0.
+8. Display its Property Sheet and change the Name Property value to ImageList0.

-7. Select the 16 x 16 image size Radio Button on the General Tab, indicating that we need the smallest of the three image sizes for the Node.
+10. Select the 16 x 16 image size Radio Button on the General Tab, indicating that we need the smallest of the three image sizes for the Node.
 The setting here takes effect on all Images we add to the ImageList Control.

-First, we must add the required images to the ImageList Control before we can use them in Tree View Control.
+First, we must add the required images to the ImageList Control before we can use them in the Tree View Control.

-Image Loading Approaches.
+Image Loading Approaches

 ObjImgList.ListImages.Add([Index],[Key],[Picture]) As ListImage

-The first two parameters are optional.
-The third argument uses the LoadPicture() Function to open images from the specified location and add it to the list.
-The function parameter is the Image File Path Name.
-All the image files are added, one after the other to the ImageList Object, in the Order they are placed.
-The Index values are automatically generated, in consecutive numbers starting from 1 (one) onwards.
+The first two parameters of the Add() method are optional.
+The third parameter uses the LoadPicture() function to load images from the specified file path and add them to the ImageList.
+This function requires the full file path and name of the image.
+Each image is added sequentially to the ImageList object in the order they are processed.
+The Index values are automatically assigned as consecutive numbers, starting from 1.

 The VBA Code.